ALIVEisHERE001/ALIVE-Game-NeuralNetworkSim/README.md

     ## 🧠 Design Notes

-    This project was conceived with distributed systems resilience in mind and tailored specifically for "ALIVE-Game-NeuralNetworkSim" in the "neural_network" domain, implemented in Python.
+    This project was conceived with research-grade experimentation in mind and tailored specifically for "ALIVE-Game-NeuralNetworkSim" in the "neural_network" domain, implemented in Python.

     ## 📐 Architecture Sketch